orientechnologies/orientdb-docs/src/orientjs/Session.md

 }
 ```

-Alternatevely use `.one` API for the first entry only
+Alternatively use `.one` API for the first entry only

 ```js
 session.query("select from OUser where name = :name", { params : {name: "admin" }})